Shrimp & Chorizo Paella

 - Without wiping out the skillet, add the onion and bell pepper and saute over medium-high, stirring occasionally, until tender, about 5 minutes.
 Stir in the garlic and smoked paprika and cook for about 1 minute, or until it’s very fragrant.

 - Sprinkle the peas over the top (do not stir them in).
-Cook, uncovered and undisturbed, rotating the skillet occasionally to evenly distribute heat until the chicken and rice are tender and liquid is almost fully absorbed, about 20 minutes.
+Cook, covered and undisturbed, rotating the skillet occasionally to evenly distribute heat until the shrimp and rice are tender and liquid is almost fully absorbed, about 10-15 minutes.

 - Remove from the heat; cover and let stand at room temperature until the liquid is fully absorbed, about 5 minutes.
 Garnish with parsley and lemon wedges.